-Effective documentation of patient encounters stands as a cornerstone of medicine.
-However, burdens of charting provider burnout and contribute to dissatisfaction.
+•Effective documentation of patient encounters stands as a cornerstone of medicine.
+However, burdens of charting contribute to provider burnout and dissatisfaction.

-SOAP The (Subjective, Objective, Assessment, Plan) note template is considered the historical standard for capturing clinical information, but recently the APSO (Assessment, Plan Subjective, Objective) note has emerged as a novel approach to organize patient data.
+•The SOAP (Subjective, Objective, Assessment, Plan) note template is considered the historical standard for capturing clinical information, but recently the APSO (Assessment, Plan Subjective, Objective) note has emerged as a novel approach to organize patient data.